MohdTabish008/JAVASCRIPT/README.md

 Commit-5
 Diving deep into the concepts of javascript.I have added my solutions to the 10 days of javascript challenge from Hackerrank.

-Added query selectors in the Blog Project.JavaScript Object Notation JSON parsing
+Added query selectors in the Blog Project.JavaScript Object Notation JSON parsing is a very useful fuction to use data across multiple languages